chillee151/optical-art-generator/README.md

 - **Cellular Automata** - Rule-based systems creating emergent patterns.
 - **L-Systems** - Algorithmic generation of fractal-like branching structures.
 - **Polar Coordinate Systems** - For radial and spiral effects
+- **Mathematical Shading** - 3D-like effects using height maps and simulated lighting

+### Pattern Types

+#### Shaded Grid

+This pattern creates an illusion of 3D depth and curvature using a grid of shaded cells.
+Each cell's shading is calculated based on a mathematical "height map" and a simulated light source, giving the appearance of embossed or debossed surfaces.
+Parameters like complexity, amplitude, and frequency influence the cell size, perceived depth, and curvature of the grid elements.

 ### Architecture
 - **Frontend**: Vanilla JavaScript ES6+ with SVG rendering